Northwest Indian War: 1791: St. Clair's defeat

 After Harmar's campaign, Natives rebuilt their villages around Kekionga, although some relocated to other locations.
 Natives did not typically go to war in winter, but they followed up their victory over Harmar with raids on American settlements north of the Ohio River.
 On January 2, 1791, Wyandots and Lenapes attacked Big Bottom on the Muskingum River, killing eleven settlers.
 Soon after, Shawnees and Wyandots led by Blue Jacket unsuccessfully laid siege to Dunlap's Station on the Great Miami River.
 At both locations, a war club was left behind, a Native means of announcing a declaration of war.
 Although these raids were limited in success, Sword (1985) argues they "significantly altered the course of frontier history," demonstrating that American settlement north of the Ohio River could not proceed until the United States defeated the Natives.
 Other Native attacks followed in the coming months.

 In response to Harmar's defeat, Congress expanded the U.S. Army to two regiments in March 1791.
 Washington appointed Arthur St. Clair, governor of the Northwest Territory, as major general in command.
 St. Clair was ordered to mount another punitive expedition to the Maumee River, where he was to build a fort as a means of "awing and curbing the Indians in that quarter."
-To augment the regular army, St. Clair was authorized to use mounted militia units to raid Native villages with the aim of deterring attacks on American settlements.
+To augment the regular army, St. Clair was authorized to use mounted militia units to raid Native villages to deter attacks on American settlements.

 In May 1791, while St. Clair gathered his army, he dispatched Brigadier General Charles Scott with 750 mounted Kentucky militiamen on a preliminary raid.
 Natives gathered nearly 2,000 warriors at Kekionga in anticipation of facing Scott's Kentuckians, but Scott instead turned northwest and targeted undefended Wea towns on the Wabash River, destroying Ouiatenon and Kethtippecanunk (Tippecanoe).
-St. Clair had hoped to start his campaign in July, but he was delayed by his own illness as well as a shortage of recruits.
+St. Clair had hoped to start his campaign in July, but he was delayed by his illness as well as a shortage of recruits.
 In August, he sent Lieutenant Colonel James Wilkinson on a second raid, which had originally been intended as a diversion in support of the main expedition.
 Wilkinson, with 500 mounted Kentucky militiamen, destroyed a Miami town on the Eel River.
+Wilkinson killed 9 Wea and Miami and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
+Many of the confederation leaders were considering terms of peace to present to the United States, but when they received news of Wilkinson's raid, they readied for war.
+Wilkinson's raid thus had the opposite effect.